 If you think that one puppy or kitten is adorable, then two must be twice as adorable, right!?
 While puppies and kittens may look sweet in photographs together and can keep each other company, there are some considerations any pet owner should keep in mind when raising a puppy and kitten in the same home.
 Here, our Simi Valley vets explain what they are.

-If a puppy or kitten is adorable, then when you take the two of them together it must be double the cuteness, right?
-While this certainly can be the case, raising a puppy and kitten in the same home as one another isn't always so simple.
+If a puppy or kitten is adorable, then the two of them must be equally adorable and sweet, right?
+While this is often the case, raising a puppy and a kitten in the same house isn't always so simple.

 What are the best dog breeds to raise with a cat?

-How do I raise a puppy and kitten together?
+How do I raise a puppy and a kitten together?

 Introduce Them Slowly

-When it comes time for the actual introduction, make sure they can see one another, but each has their own personal space too.
-Setting them up in connected rooms with a baby gate between them can be an excellent start.
+When first introducing your kitten and puppy, make sure they can see each other but have their own personal space.
+Setting them up in connected rooms with a baby gate between them can be a great place to start.